January 19, 2022

 To become a Registered Dietitian, one must:

-Beginning in 2024, ALL RDs will be required to have a master’s degree in addition to the three REQUIREMENTS listed above.
+Beginning in 2024, ALL new RDs will be required to have a master’s degree in addition to the three REQUIREMENTS listed above.

 Nutrition is an important predictor of livelihood, disease risks, and health outcomes, it’s no wonder everyone wants a piece of the pie.
 It’s important to understand the titles because, in practicing nutrition, credentials matter.
 Misinformation and disinformation are so harmful to both individual, community, and public health.